-- (6) THICKNESS OF EXTERIOR NON-BEARING WALLS.
-The thickness of exterior non-bearing walls shall be not less than 1/24 of the clear height and not less than 1/30 of the horizontal distance between vertical supports, but in no case less than 8 inches. - Ind 53.11 Cavity walls.
+Ind 53.11 Cavity walls.
 (1) Exterior non-bearing walls may be built with a facing of 4 inches of building brick complying with the requirements of section Ind 53.05, and a backing of either building brick complying with the requirements of section Ind 53.05, or hollow building units complying with the requirements of section Ind 53.06.
 Such walls shall have an air space between the facing and backing of not less than 2 inches nor more than 21⁄2 inches, and shall be bonded to each other with galvanized metal ties at least 1⁄4 inch thick every 16 inches in height and 24 inches in width.
 The maximum height between supports shall be 10 feet.
 For heights greater than 10 feet between supports, the thickness of the backing shall be increased 2 inches for each 5 feet, or fraction thereof.
-The wall shall be anchored to the supporting framework with metal ties at least 1⁄4 inch thick, spaced not more than 24 inches center to center. - (2) A waterproofing membrane shall be installed at the bottom of the wall cavity.
+The wall shall be anchored to the supporting framework with metal ties at least 1⁄4 inch thick, spaced not more than 24 inches center to center.

+(2) A waterproofing membrane shall be installed at the bottom of the wall cavity.
 It shall pass through both the exterior facing course and the backing in such a manner as to drain outward the water which might penetrate the facing.
-Open vertical joints, or weep holes, shall be provided every 3 feet horizontally in the facing above the membrane. - Ind 53.12 Bonding and anchoring stone and cast stone vencers. - (1) For bearing walls, stone shall be bonded to the backing every 16 inches of wall height with bond courses at least 4 inches in height, and the width of bed joint used to effect the masonry bond shall be at least 4 inches. - (2) For non-bearing walls, individual stones shall be anchored to the supporting framework and dowelled to each other at all horizontal joints, and anchored to the backing at all horizontal joints and at vertical joints so that one anchor is provided for every 6 square feet of wall surface.
-All anchors shall be not less than 1⁄4 square inch in cross section and made of wrought iron galvanized after forming, or of commercial bronze. - (3) The backing of all stone or cast stone bearing or non-bearing walls shall be of brick conforming to the requirements of section Ind 53.05, or other solid material weighing at least 130 pounds per cubic foot. - Ind 53.13 Parapet walls.
-(1) Parapet walls not less than 8 inches in thickness and 2 feet in height shall be provided on all exterior, division and party walls of masonry or concrete, where such walls connect with roofs other than roofs of fire-resistive construction; but this section shall not apply:
+Open vertical joints, or weep holes, shall be provided every 3 feet horizontally in the facing above the membrane.

+Ind 53.12 Bonding and anchoring stone and cast stone veneers.
+(1) For bearing walls, stone shall be bonded to the backing every 16 inches of wall height with bond courses at least 4 inches in height, and the width of bed joint used to effect the masonry bond shall be at least 4 inches.

+- (2) For non-bearing walls, individual stones shall be anchored to the supporting framework and dowelled to each other at all horizontal joints, and anchored to the backing at all horizontal joints and at vertical joints so that one anchor is provided for every 6 square feet of wall surface.
+All anchors shall be not less than 1⁄4 square inch in cross section and made of wrought iron galvanized after forming, or of commercial bronze. - (3) The backing of all stone or cast stone bearing or non-bearing walls shall be of brick conforming to the requirements of section Ind 53.05 or other solid material weighing at least 130 pounds per cubic foot except where the stone facing is not more than 4 inches in thickness, the backing may be of hollow masonry units conforming to the requirements of section Ind 53.06, or other similar non-corrosive material.